diegoalej/EventTrackerProject/README.md

 ### Overview

-The plantwatering app was made for individuals to keep track of plant waterings in their home or office.
-The app stores the location, plant, username, and the dates of last watering as well as the date of upcoming watering.
+The WateringApp app was made for individuals to keep track of plant waterings in their home or office.
+The app stores the location, plant name, and the dates of last watering as well as the date of upcoming watering.

-This app contains different entities of plant, userPlant, watering and user.
-Endpoints are described below, only entity names change.
+This app contains one entity of waterings.
+Endpoints are described below.

 #### Table of REST endpoints
 Return type | Route| Functionality